ioBroker/ioBroker.javascript/README.md

         log('Lamp is OFF');
     });
 ```
-This function returns handler of the timer and this timer can be indiviually stopped by clearStateDelayed
+This function returns handler of the timer and this timer can be individually stopped by clearStateDelayed

 ### clearStateDelayed
     clearStateDelayed (id)